NexPlayer/iOS-SDK/properties.md

 ### enum NXOpenMode

 Open modes.
-These are possible argument values formodeparameter in open: (NXPlayer).
+These are possible argument values for mode parameter in open: (NXPlayer).

 **Enumerator**